theislab/cellrank/docs/about/team.md

 CellRank was started as a collaboration between the Theis lab at Helmholtz Munich and the Pe'er lab at Memorial Sloan Kettering Cancer Center (MSKCC).
 We are happy about every code contribution we received so far, check out the [contributions](https://github.com/theislab/cellrank/graphs/contributors) section on GitHub for an overview.
+CellRank is now part of the [scVerse GitHub organization](https://github.com/scverse).

 ## Principal Investigators